winocm/winocm.github.io/about.md

 * `winocm AT icloud DOT com` works too.
 * `winocm AT jabber DOT ccc DOT de` works for XMPP/GoogleTalk/Jabber/whatever-it-is-nowadays.

 (Please do not email me for technical support, I will not respond.
 Especially if it's about printers.
-Raise a suppor ticket with @nickdepetrillo and @thegrugq for that.)
+Raise a support ticket with @nickdepetrillo and @thegrugq for that.)